Donefal/simple-USD-to-IDR/README.md

-A simple USD to IDR using GUI and Web Scrapping
+A USD to IDR converter using a simple GUI and Web Scrapping